MariuszKaminski/Milestone-Project-3/README.md

 ## Credits

 ### Code
--   The code has been largely adapted form [Code Institute's](https://codeinstitute.net/) 'Mini Project' tutorial in 'Backend Development section' by [Tim Nelson](https://github.com/TravelTimN).
+-   The code has been largely adapted form [Code Institute's](https://codeinstitute.net/) 'Mini Project' tutorial in 'Backend Development' section by [Tim Nelson](https://github.com/TravelTimN).

 ### Content
 -   All content was written by the developer.